benchristel/sindarin/possessives.md

 !!example

-[.s Aragorn suila Théoden a mába i roch în]<br>"Aragorn greets Théoden and takes his own (Aragorn's) horse"
+[.s Aragorn suila Théoden a mâb i roch în]<br>"Aragorn greets Théoden and takes his own (Aragorn's) horse"

 &nbsp;

-[.s Aragorn suila Théoden a mába i roch dîn]<br>"Aragorn greets Théoden and takes his (Théoden's) horse"
+[.s Aragorn suila Théoden a mâb i roch dîn]<br>"Aragorn greets Théoden and takes his (Théoden's) horse"

 /!

 Whether or not Aragorn is a horse-thief in this scenario depends on the pronoun you choose.

-In English, we sometimes make a similar distinction with "own": _his own horse_ seems to refer unambiguously to _Aragorn's horse_.
+In English, we sometimes make a similar distinction using "own": _his own horse_ seems to refer unambiguously to _Aragorn's horse_.